nithin212/Pythonbasicprograms/README.md

 4.Write a Python program to get a string from a given string where all occurrences of its first char have been changed to '$', except the first char itself.

 5.Python program to print star program with odd number of stars by taking an input from user.Input is number of levels.

+6.Python program to change the characters which are in the odd position to 42.